 Our visiting professor weighs in on potatoes

 According to the FAO (and their “year of the potato” campaign from 2008), 2008 was the year of the potato.
 Did you all notice?
 I may not have, except for the year-long display in the horticulture building at the University of Minnesota.
 What I recently became curious about was how much garden space it would take for a person to grow enough potatoes to satisfy their annual average consumption.
-But if you make it past that math in this blog entry, you’ll read about recent congressional action on the tasty tuber.
-The government is not telling us how many rows of potatoes to plant in our backyard, but they’re discussing how many potatoes our kids can eat.
+But if you make it past that math in this blog entry, you’ll read about recent congressional action on the tasty tuber. … Continue reading this article “Our visiting professor weighs in on potatoes”

 Podcast Season 2 is here!